Daniel8757/2020-HTN-Backend-Challenge/readme.md

 `GET /users/<int:id>`<br />
 Returns one user with the unique id<br />
 `GET /events`<br />
-returns all events<br />
+Returns all events<br />
 `GET /events/<int:id>`<br />
-returns one event with the unique id<br />
+Returns one event with the unique id<br />
 `GET /events/<int:id>/attendees`<br />
-returns an html page where you can add users to events with that id<br />
+Returns an html page where you can add users to events with that id<br />
 `POST /events/<int:id>/attendees`<br />
 takes JSON data of the form:<br />
 `{"user_id": 1}`<br />